root-project/root/tree/ntuple/v7/doc/specifications.md

 |                         Type Version To                       |
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

-followed by a string containing the type name.

 The combination of type version from/to, type name, and content identifier should be unique in the list.
 However, not every type needs to provide additional type information.